Building an Arduino Water Quality Monitoring Station (SDG 6: Clean Water and Sanitation)

 The United Nations Sustainable Development Goal 6 focuses on ensuring the availability and sustainable management of water and sanitation for all.
 Achieving this objective requires not only infrastructure investment but also reliable environmental monitoring systems.

 Projects like this Arduino water quality monitoring station illustrate how accessible engineering tools can contribute to more transparent and resilient water systems.
+They also demonstrate how sustainability work can move from abstract commitments into practical measurement, instrumentation, validation, and reproducible design.

 Reproducibility